harishdurga/laravel-quiz/README.md

 With this package you can easily get quiz functionality into your Laravel project.

+## Features

+- Add Topics to Questions, Quizzes and to other Topics
+- Supported Question Types: Multiple Choice,Single Choice, and Fill In The Blank
+- Add your own Question Types and define your own methods to handle them
+- Flexible Negative Marking Settings
+- Flexible Quiz with most of the useful settings (Ex: Total marks, Pass marks, Negative Marking, Duration, Valid between date, Description etc)
+- Generate Random Quizzes (In progress)

 ## Installation

 You can install the package via composer: